Pathoschild/smapi-mod-dump/source/~loe2run/README.md

     "Lily": "Elliot"
   }
 ```
+The field "ModdingCommands" is either true or false.
+When set to true, Child To NPC will add console commands to the game which make generating new children a little easier.
+(Changes to the config file aren't implemented until the game is next loaded, so if the config has generated for the first time, you will need to close the game and re-open it before console commands are added.)

 ## Custom Tokens for Content Patcher
 ### Manifest.json
 Inside the manifest.json, be sure that you list "Loe2run.ChildToNPC" as a required dependency.
 Not only does this allow Child To NPC to run first when generating NPCs, but it also allows you to make use of the Content Patcher tokens this mod creates.